 For nine seasons, the Norwegians travelled to the Ross Sea of Antarctica to capture blue whales.
 The historic Norwegian Whalers' Base is located on the northern shoreline of Paterson Inlet.
 It was established in the 1920's to provide an overwintering and repair base for harpoon boats returning from the Ross Sea.
 In the 1930's the Whalers' Base was abandoned after the last whaling season in 1932/1933.

 The Whalers' Base, also known as the Kaipipi Shipyard has now largely reverted to native bush.
 It is set in a beautiful part of Paterson Inlet in sheltered waters overlooking Kidney Fern.
-A delightful short walk takes you from Millars Beach Jetty to the Whalers' Base where the foundation of buildings, propellars and boiler, along with other artefacts still remain.
+A delightful short walk takes you from Millars Beach Jetty where we disembark, to the Whalers' Base where the foundation of buildings, propellars and boiler, along with other artefacts still remain.
 Interpretation panels provide an insight into the life of the Norwegians and Stewart Islander's who worked and lived and worked here.

 We visit Kaipipi Bay and Ryans Creek, former saw milling sites, and the charming bay surrounded by Faith, Hope and Charity Islands.